zyalcin/visualization_sample/README.md

 # visualization_sample
 This is a sample of the Data Analysis and Visualizations I did this year.
 See Read me for more information!

+"CS234_A06.ipynb"
+This notebook collects data from the census and data collected every year for baby names.
+It combines all the information in dataframes and tracks the featurs of each name (such as length, vowels used etc.) Then it implements sklearn to guess the gender of a baby name based on the features of the name.

 "CS234_A05_part1.ipynb"
 This notebook scrapes Wikipedia edits over time for 4 artists, and uses plotly to visualize the edits that have been made over time.